Thanks for stopping by my little corner of the investment world! I’m Noah, an avid DIY investor on a quest for wealth & wisdom.

 Are you a hands-off mutual fund/ETF kind of investor, or a DIY investor?

-Get rid of any bad debt such as a car or credit card loan.
+Get rid of any bad debt, such as car loans or credit card debt.
 Only have ‘good debt’, e.g. a low-interest loan for a mortgage.

 Track and keep your expenses low

 Don’t keep more than one-third of your wealth in any one bucket.